 The letter of recommendation written by the Bates Medical Studies Committee is called a composite or committee letter.
 The letter is referred to as “composite” because it incorporates information from several different sources.

 - To provide a clear narrative of the applicant’s candidacy

 - To address anomalies in the applicant’s candidacy within context

 - To give admissions committees a clearer understanding of the candidate in the context of other Bates applicants

-In order for a committee letter to be written for a new applicant (i.e., an applicant who has never received a composite letter), you must submit the following documents to Bates Center for Purposeful Work as outlined in our application process.
+In order to be eligible for a Committee Letter, applicants must submit several documents to The Bates Center for Purposeful Work as outlined in our Application Timeline.

 Please note that while there are no GPA or MCAT cut-offs to receive a composite letter of recommendation, we strongly encourage students to engage in the committee letter of recommendation process when they feel confident that they are a competitive applicant.
-A committee letter will provide an honest evaluation of academic performance and readiness for the rigors of medical or dental school, in addition to knowledge of the profession.
+A Committee Letter will provide an honest evaluation of academic performance and readiness for the rigors of medical or dental school, in addition to knowledge of the profession.

-Prior to your Committee interview we will ask you to submit to us several documents and information such as your transcripts and letters of recommendation.
-This information, in addition to your campus interview, will help us gain a more complete view of you as an applicant and to write the strongest, and most comprehensive Committee Letter possible.
+Prior to your Committee interview, we request that you submit several documents to our Committee such as your transcripts and letters of recommendation.
+This information, in addition to your interview, will help us gain a more complete understanding of you as an applicant, and to write the strongest and most comprehensive Committee Letter possible.

 - Medical Studies Committee (composite) Letter